 Southern fried potatoes feature tender cubed russet potatoes and chopped onions which are pan-fried to create a delectably crisp charred crust.

-No one quite does comfort food quite like our friends below the Mason Dixon line.
+No one quite does comfort food quite like our friends below the Mason-Dixon line.
 I'm in firm belief, southern grandmothers are culinary wizards wielding cast iron skillet magic wands.
 However, rest assured, there is no magic needed to replicate this rustic side dish, just some simple ingredients like potatoes, onions, and glorious fat.

 What are they?

-The basic idea behind creating these deliciously crispy potatoes is to cook the them in a large skillet until tender and leave them alone long enough to form a crisp brown crust before flipping and creating more crust on the other side.
+The basic idea behind creating these deliciously crispy potatoes is to cook them in a large skillet until tender and leave them alone long enough to form a crisp brown crust before flipping and creating more crust on the other side.

+- Potatoes - Russet potatoes make the best southern fried potatoes because their high starch content will crisp the best.
 Yukon gold and red potatoes both taste great when cooked in a skillet, and you can certainly substitute them in this recipe if desired, however, they won't stay as crisp as russets.
 Same with sweet potatoes, which will quickly become mushy.

-My recipe generically calls for cooking oil and butter, because any ol' vegetable oil will work just fine.
-However, oils with a higher smoke point, such as canola oil work best for higher heat applications in a skillet.
-If you like using olive oil, make sure to grab regular olive oil, not extra virgin.
+- Fat - My recipe calls for cooking oil and butter, because any ol' vegetable oil will work just fine.
+However, oils with a higher smoke point, such as canola oil, or olive oil, work best for higher heat applications in a skillet.
+However, in my humble opinion, the best fat to coat these crispy fried potatoes is rendered bacon grease.
+Bacon drippings add a great smoky flavor to any dish.

 The leftover potatoes can be stored in a refrigerator for approximately four days.
 Make sure to place them in an airtight container to prevent odors in your fridge from changing the flavor.

 These diced potatoes reheat well in a microwave in small batches.
 However, they won't retain their crispness.
 To preserve the texture better, reheating them in a skillet is a great choice.
-You could even place these on a baking sheet and reheat in a 350 degree oven until heated through.
+You could even place these on a baking sheet and reheat in a 350-degree oven until heated through.

-What To Serve with Southern Fried Potatoes
+What to Serve with Southern Fried Potatoes

 Like my homemade hash browns, southern fried potatoes are one of my favorite breakfast side dishes.
 You can customize this recipe by cooking breakfast sausage with it, or simply serve it with scrambled eggs.
-However, I personly love a couple over easy-eggs resting on top of it, so the potatoes can sop up the runny yolk!
+However, I personally love a couple over easy-eggs resting on top of it, so the potatoes can sop up the runny yolk!

 You don't have to limit yourself just to breakfast though.
 This is an easy side dish to serve with a variety of meals.
 I would be delighted if someone served me a side of these hearty potatoes with a great meatloaf.
 This is a great pairing for meatloaf particularly since the meatloaf occupies the oven and the potatoes can be prepared on the stove top.
 Round out your meal with a side of Southern Fried Cabbage or Southern Fried Corn.